-- 19.5.2 Customers should be appropriately informed before and at the point of sale.
-Information should enable an informed decision to be made before entering into a contract. - 19.5.3 In determining what is "in good time", an insurer or intermediary should consider the importance of the information to the customer's decision-making process and the point at which the information may be most useful.
+19.7.3 Customers should be appropriately informed before and at the point of sale.
+Information should enable an informed decision to be made by the customer before entering into a contract.
+In determining what is "timely", an insurer or intermediary should consider the importance of the information to the customer's decision-making process and the point at which the information may be most useful.

-Delivery of information to customers
+Clear delivery of information to customers

-- 19.5.4 Information should be provided in a way that is clear, fair and not misleading.
-Wherever possible, attempts should be made to use "plain language" that can easily be understood by the customer. - 19.5.5 Product information should be provided in writing or another durable medium. - 19.5.6 It is advisable to focus on the quality of product disclosure rather than the quantity of disclosure, as there is a risk that if the disclosure becomes too voluminous then the customer may be less likely to read the information.
-The quality of disclosure may also be improved by the introduction of a standardised format for disclosure (such as a product information sheet), which will aid comparability across competing products and allow for a more informed choice.

-- 19.5.7 There is likely to be an enhanced need for clear and simple disclosure for more complex or "bundled" products, which are difficult for consumers to understand, such as packaged retail investment products (PRIPS), particularly regarding the costs and risks involved. - 19.5.8 Supervisors should encourage insurers and intermediaries to obtain acknowledgements from customers that they have received and understood the information provided.
+- 19.7.4 Information should be provided in a way that is clear, fair and not misleading.
+Wherever possible, attempts should be made to use plain language that can easily be understood by the customer. - 19.7.5 Mandatory information should be prepared in written format, on paper or in a durable and accessible medium (electronic, for instance). - 19.7.6 Focus should be on the quality rather than quantity of information, as there is a risk that if the disclosure becomes too voluminous then the customer may be less likely to read the information. - 19.7.7 The quality of disclosure may also be improved by the introduction of a standardised format for disclosure (such as a product information sheet), which will aid comparability across competing products and allow for a more informed choice.
+Standard formats should be tested to ensure that they help understandability. - 19.7.8 There is likely to be an enhanced need for clear and simple disclosure for more complex or "bundled" products, which are difficult for consumers to understand, such as packaged retail insurance-based investment products (PRIIPS), particularly regarding the costs, risks involved and performance. - 19.7.9 Insurers and intermediaries should be able to demonstrate to the supervisor that customers have received information necessary to understand the product.

-Content of the provision of information to customers
+Adequacy of information provided to customers

-- 19.5.9 The information provided should enable customers to understand the characteristics of the product they are buying and help them understand whether and why it meets their requirements. - 19.5.10 The level of information required will tend to vary according to matters such as: - the knowledge and experience of a typical customer for the policy in question - the policy terms and conditions, including its main benefits, exclusions, limitations, conditions and its duration - · the policy's overall complexity - whether the policy is bought in connection with other goods and services - whether the same information has been provided to the customer previously and, if so, when.
+- 19.7.10 The information provided should be sufficient to enable customers to understand the characteristics of the product they are buying and help them understand whether and why it may meet their requirements. - 19.7.11 The level of information required will tend to vary according to matters such as: - the knowledge and experience of a typical customer for the policy in question; - the policy terms and conditions, including its main benefits, exclusions, limitations, conditions and its duration; - the policy's overall complexity; - whether the policy is bought in connection with other goods and services; and - whether the same information has been provided to the customer previously and, if so, when.